Canada's Manulife posts profit miss on market woes, coronavirus-related claims

-TORONTO (Reuters) - Manulife Financial Corp (MFC.TO) reported on Wednesday a 34% drop in first-quarter core earnings, missing analyst expectations, on unfavorable market conditions related to the COVID-19 outbreak and declining new business in Japan.
+TORONTO, May 6 (Reuters) - Manulife Financial Corp reported on Wednesday a 34% drop in first-quarter core earnings, missing analyst expectations, on unfavorable market conditions related to the COVID-19 outbreak and declining new business in Japan.

 Underlying profit fell to C$1 billion ($706.9 million), or 51 Canadian cents a share, in the three months ended March 31, from C$1.5 billion or 76 cents a share a year earlier, Canada’s biggest life insurer said in a statement.
 Analysts had expected C$1.1 billion, or 59 cents a share.